Turkish Hammam & Everything You Need To Know

 The History Of Hammams

 In the day, hammams were built very close to mosques or within mosque complexes as a cleansing ritual before prayer.
-As a Muslim, it’s extremely important to wash and purify the body before praying, especially before going into a house of worship.
+As a Muslim, washing and purifying the body before praying is extremely important, especially before going into a house of worship.

-When taking a hammam, you are not only clean but also go through the sauna, which means you sweat out any toxins and impurities, leaving you as clean as possible.
-Not only are you physically clean, but spiritually clean too.
+When taking a hammam, you are clean and go through the sauna, which means you sweat out any toxins and impurities, leaving you as clean as possible.
+Not only are you physically clean, but spiritually clean, too.

-During Ottoman rule, hammams were considered to be a social activity too.
-If you think about the ruins of Roman cities we find these days, there are usually remnants of public baths – this is roughly the same kind of thing.
+During the Ottoman Empire, hammams were also considered a social activity.
+If you think about the ruins of Roman cities we find these days; there are usually remnants of public baths – this is roughly the same kind of thing.
 Istanbul was formerly under Roman rule, and the Ottomans carried on this tradition and tweaked it to fit in with local life.

 Traditionally, hammams were places to discuss events and even gossip.
 Hammams were (and many still are) separated for men and times for women, which gave women a chance to get out of the house and gossip with their friends.
-This could even be considered a great time to find potential matches for their sons to marry.
+This could even be considered a great time to find potential marriage matches for their sons.

 Different Types Of Hammam